-The Cultural Trust offers grants up to $10,000 to assist emerging and early career artists of exceptional talent to take up professional development opportunities, usually overseas.
-Go to Apply for a Grant to check your eligibility.
+The Cultural Trust offers grants of up to $15,000 to assist emerging and early-career artists of exceptional talent to take up professional development opportunities, usually overseas.

 The Cultural Trust supports artists working across all art forms and disciplines, including but not limited to: animation, craft, dance, design, ceramics, experimental and interdisciplinary art, jewellery, land art, metalwork, moving image, multimedia, music, printmaking, sculpture, tapestry and theatre.
 We require applicants to classify their area of practice under ten broad headings for internal purposes, however if your practice area does not fit neatly into a category this does not mean you are ineligible.
 Please simply select the 'Other' category and specify your arts practice accordingly.

 - Craft (this includes jewellery, metalwork, tapestry, etc)